 +44 (0)207 306 firstname.lastname@example.org

-Jack recently acted as junior counsel in AHAB v Saad, one of the largest fraud cases ever litigated, involving a claim for around US$9bn, a trial lasting over a year and the disclosure of over 5 million documents.
+• AHAB v Saad: Acting as junior counsel both at first instance and on appeal (with Tom Lowe QC) in one of the largest fraud cases ever litigated, involving a claim for around US$9bn, a trial lasting over a year and the disclosure of over 5 million documents.
 In addition to complex issues of fact, the case involved issues relating to tracing and asset recovery, trust and partnership law, attribution of knowledge, ex turpi causa, bona fide purchase, conflicts of law and the law of Saudi Arabia, Switzerland and Bahrain.

 • Re Integrated Control Solutions: Appearing as sole counsel in a five-day high court trial of competing unfair prejudice petitions.

 Jack is a former European Debating Champion and his published written work has been described as ‘illuminating’ in the Privy Council (Paponette v A-G of Trinidad and Tobago UKPC 32 per Lord Brown) and been cited approvingly by the Court of Appeal for Northern Ireland (Re Loreto Grammar School NICA 1) and again by the Privy Council (United Policyholders Group v Attorney General of Trinidad and Tobago UKPC 17).